 - We have specialists for every field of law.

-What are some typical areas where you can use the institute of a loved one?
+What are the typical areas where you can use the institute of a loved one?

-Protection of the name and unauthorized interference with it
+Protection of the name and unauthorised interference with it

 Entrusting a child to the care of another person